Stochastic gravitational-wave background search using data from five pulsar timing arrays

-\emph{Analysis of the five-PTA dataset} -- The data from the five PTAs come from 121 millisecond pulsars, as shown in Fig.~\ref{fig:iptapulsars}.
-These consist of the second EPTA data release (10-year subset)~\cite{EPTA_data,EPTAdataSource}, the first InPTA data release~\cite{InPTA_data,InPTAdataSource}, the MPTA 4.5-yr data release~\cite{MPTA_data,MPTAdataSource}, the NG 15yr data release~\cite{agazie2023nanograv,NANOGravdataSource}, and the third PPTA data release~\cite{PPTA_data,PPTAdataSource}.
-Each PTA's data consists of one {\texttt{.par}} file and one or more {\texttt{.tim}} files, per pulsar.
+\emph{Analysis of the five PTA dataset} -- The data from the five PTAs come from 121 millisecond pulsars, as shown in Fig.~\ref{fig:iptapulsars}.
+These consist of the second EPTA data release (10-yr subset)~\cite{EPTA_data,EPTAdataSource}, the first InPTA data release~\cite{InPTA_data,InPTAdataSource}, the MPTA 4.5-yr data release~\cite{MPTA_data,MPTAdataSource}, the NG 15-yr data release~\cite{agazie2023nanograv,NANOGravdataSource}, and the third PPTA data release~\cite{PPTA_data,PPTAdataSource}.
+Each PTA's public open dataset has one {\PAR} file and one or more {\TIM} files per pulsar.